areguig/areguig.github.io/_posts/2017-03-31-test-springboot-apps-using-testContainers-and-spock.md

 ### Wrap up

 I really like the combo Spring-Boot,TestContainers and Spock.
-It is a fully working stack for any microservice (or is it micro-service) you need to write.
+It is a fully working stack for any microservice (or is it micro-service?😜) you need to write.

 A sample app using [TestContainers](https://www.testcontainers.org/) and [Spock](http://spockframework.org/) for integration tests :